noaa-pifsc/esd-arp-resources/_pages/fish_team.md

 4. Provide a reliable, large-scale dataset that scientists can use for research.

 ## Access Data
-Under <a href = "/products/">'Products'</a> you can visualize and access our data using the NCRMP Visualization tool.
-You can go to <a href = "/sops/">'Methods'</a> to see access for specific datasets.
+Under <a href="{{ site.baseurl }}/products/">Products</a> you can visualize and access our data using the NCRMP Visualization tool.
+You can go to <a href = "{{ site.baseurl }}/sops/">'Methods'</a> to see access for specific datasets.
 For raw data, our data is organized in NCEI collections.
 Browse datasets in the <a href = "https://www.fisheries.noaa.gov/inport/item/28844" target = "_blank">NCRMP metadata catalog</a> for each distinct region; legacy datasets are described in the <a href = "https://www.fisheries.noaa.gov/inport/item/21559" target ="_blank">Ecosystem Monitoring and Assessment subfolder</a>.

 ## Contact
 <ul>